prideout/layout-viewer/README.md

 ## Tasks

-- Repair the wasm build
 - Dump stats about the SRef refl/mag/rotation, then sanity check with KLayout
 - Find the max layer number (stored in Boundary and Path)
-- Create a `DagNode` struct that holds all SRef state and derived state for rendering purposes (probably just a `cgmath::Matrix3`).
+- Create a `TreeItem` struct that holds all SRef state and derived state for rendering purposes (probably just a `nalgebra::Matrix3`).
-- Create a `DagNode` for the top cell.
-This is the only `DagNode` that does not have corresponding SRef.
+- Create a root `TreeItem` for the top cell.
+This is the only `TreeItem` that does not have corresponding SRef.
 - Write `build_layers`
 - Write `render_svg`